octobercms/docs/console-commands.md

     php artisan theme:remove vanilla

-<a name="theme-duplicate-command"></a>
+<a name="theme-copy-command"></a>
-### Duplicate Theme
+### Copy Theme

-`theme:duplicate` - duplicates an existing theme to create a new one, including the creation of child themes.
+`theme:copy` - duplicates an existing theme to create a new one, including the creation of child themes.

-    php artisan theme:duplicate demo
+    php artisan theme:copy demo

 The above command will create a new theme called `demo-copy` by copying the directory and its contents.
 The `.themelock` file will be removed during this process.

 To specify the new directory name, such as `mydemo`, you may supply this a second argument.

-    php artisan theme:duplicate demo mydemo
+    php artisan theme:copy demo mydemo

 To create a child theme that inherits the parent theme, specify the `--child` option.

-    php artisan theme:duplicate demo mychild --child
+    php artisan theme:copy demo mychild --child

 <a name="utility-commands"></a>
 ## Utilities